Local Plan - your questions answered

 Why do we need it?

-The Government requires all local planning authorities to provide a long term Local Plan to meet the area's needs for the future.
+The Government requires all local planning authorities to provide a long-term Local Plan to meet the area's needs for the future.
+The Local Plan enables the council to support the local economy and in doing so help meet housing and employment needs whilst ensuring the special character of the district is safeguarded.

 Why are we reviewing it?

 The government requires all councils to review a Local Plan every five years.
-Our Local Plan was adopted in 2021, and therefore 2026 is the latest possible date we can review the current plan.
+The Braintree District Local Plan was adopted in 2021, and therefore 2026 is the latest possible date we can review the current plan.

 The current Local Plan covers the period 2013-2033.
-It is proposed that the review will take the plan period up to 2041, which will mean that further growth will need to be identified as more people are moving into the area, people are living longer and to meet central government housing targets.
+The review will take the plan period into the early 2040s, which will mean that further growth will need to be identified as more people are moving into the area, people are living longer and to meet central government housing targets, and to meet the district’s needs over a 15 year period.

 If we fail to update our Local Plan, we run the risk of decision-making being taken away locally and having less say over where development goes.
 In a worst-case scenario, the government could even write the Local Plan for us.
 This means that they would make the decision about where new housing would go instead of the community and the council.
 We would also have less say over new open space, good design, high sustainability standards and having a good mix of housing that includes family homes and accommodation for the elderly.

-It is therefore important that we work to review our plan as quickly as possible and the plan continues to meet the changing needs of our current and future residents, addressing emerging challenges and help us make the most of new opportunities.
+It is therefore important that we work to review our plan as quickly as possible in order that the plan continues to meet the changing needs of our current and future residents, alongside addressing emerging challenges and help us make the most of new opportunities.

 What will happen to the current Local Plan during this review process?